 freshly-grated Sicilian pecorino (or any pecorino from Rome or south)

 In the oil, fry the onion, garlic, and hot pepper for 3 minutes.
 Add the celery and cook for another 3 minutes.
 Add a cup of the water, then the escarole, a little salt (there's already salt in the water), then another cup of water on top.
 Cook for 5 minutes, then add the cannellini and cook for another 10 minutes (15 minutes total from the time you added the escarole).
 Keep an eye on it; if it gets too dry, add another cup of water.
 Shut the flame, add a little more oil if you like, and buon appetito!
 Add the pecorino at the table.

 My grandmother never made pasta mista.
-But I ADORE it with pasta e fagioli.
-I didn't have any in the house, so I made my own by hand (with the help of my sons!).
-For the beans, my grandmother used lima beans.
-I strongly prefer cannellini, the classic beans for Southern Italian pasta e fagioli.
+But I ADORE it with beans.
+I didn't have any pasta mista in the house, so I made my own by hand (with the help of my sons!).
+For the beans, I believe that my grandmother used lima beans, common here in America.
+Probably in Sicily they used either fava beans or cranberry beans (which I remember so well from my Sicilian trips).
+Honestly, I prefer cannellini, the classic beans for the Neapolitan pasta e fasul’.

 Note that the aluminum strainer that I use that you see in the second photo shown below was a wedding gift to my grandparents in 1934.
 Until her death 65 years later, it was the only strainer she used.
-All of those Christmases and Easters, all with that historic strainer.
+All of those Christmases, all of those Easters, all with that historic strainer.
 Imagine!

 |Cranberry beans (fagioli borlotti).|